AshFoster/foodie-favourites/README.md

 - When adding a restaurant, if a restaurant with the same name already exists an error is thrown as expected.
 But when the form is reloaded the list of dishes added before submission disappear.

+- When viewing the forms to add a restaurant or to update your profile, on very small screens (below 360px wide) the image upload element becomes too wide and is not contained within its parent element.

 ## Deployment

 [Here's a link to the live site.]()

+### Forking or Cloning the GitHub Repository

-To deploy this application please fork or clone the [Foodie Favourites Repository](https://github.com/AshFoster/foodie-favourites).
+To deploy this application fork or clone the [repository](https://github.com/AshFoster/foodie-favourites).

 Steps to do so are shown below.

+When deploying using a fork or clone, all of the apps in the 'requirements.txt' file will need to be installed.

+Also, an env.py file will need to be added to the top level directory, with SECRET_KEY and CLOUDINARY_URL environment variables added to it.

-### Forking the GitHub Repository
+#### Forking the Repository

-To fork the the GitHub repository follow these steps:
+To fork the GitHub repository follow these steps:

-- Log in to GitHub and navigate to the [Foodie Favourites Repository](https://github.com/AshFoster/foodie-favourites).
+- Log in to GitHub and navigate to the [repository](https://github.com/AshFoster/foodie-favourites).
 - Once the page has loaded look for the "Fork" button near the top right of the page and click it.
 - A copy of the original repository should now be in your GitHub account.

-### Cloning the GitHub Repository
+#### Cloning the Repository

-To clone the the GitHub repository follow these steps:
+To clone the GitHub repository follow these steps:

-- Log in to GitHub and navigate to the [Foodie Favourites Repository](https://github.com/AshFoster/foodie-favourites).
+- Log in to GitHub and navigate to the [repository](https://github.com/AshFoster/foodie-favourites).
 - Above the repository's list of files, on the right, click on the "Code" button.
 - Copy the link that is shown in the drop-down list.
 - Open Git Bash and change the current working directory to the location where you want the cloned directory to be made.